 Funding is available for some students during the last two terms of their PhD program.
-Ask the department administrative manager or Carla Fehr (Associate Chair of Graduate Studies) if you are interested.
+Ask Monika Kitor (Department Administrative Manager) or Chris Lowry (Associate Chair of Graduate Studies) if you are interested.
 Here is some more information on the Doctoral Thesis Completion Award.

 Funds are available for the purpose of assisting full-time Waterloo graduate students to attend and present their research at professional conferences.
 Funding is subject to availability and students must submit a travel expense form with original receipts.
 The submission of the form does not guarantee funding.
 Please contact the department administrative manager for additional information.

 Need help or have a question?
 Please contact Monika Kitor, Philosophy Graduate Coordinator.